MaximeLinard/PCBS_Synesthesia/README.md

 06/04 : V : Fixation Cross

-08/04 : V : Stimulus apparition after a certain time + Press space bar to go on the next trial + RT measurement (list + mean + std)
+08/04 : V : Stimulus apparition after a certain time + Press space bar to go on the next trial + RT measurement (list + mean + std) + Instruction pannel

-15/04 : X : Random pannels creation

-22/04 : X : Add an introduction pannel with instructions (+ add the posibility to enter the name of the participant in order to save data ?)
+15/04 : X : Random pannels creation + Data saving (+ add the posibility to enter the name of each participant at the beggining ?)

-29/04 : X : Set the definitive parameter of the experiement and make code adjustement for efficiency and intelligibility
+22/04 : X : Set the definitive parameters of the experiement and make code adjustements for efficiency and intelligibility